ahmedavid/sdr_capstone/moviecapstone/README.md

 # 🎬 Movie Recommendation System

-This **Movie Recommendation System** allows users to find movies based on either a movie title or a description of the type of movie they are looking for.
+This **Movie Recommendation System** allows users to find similar movies based on either a movie title or a description of the type of movie they are looking for.
 It utilizes **Sentence Transformers** for embedding generation and **FAISS** for fast similarity search, which enables real-time recommendations.
 ## Author

 - **[Laçin Boz]([https://github.com/your-github-username](https://github.com/lacinboz))**